jaspector

 $200 plus permit fee for work-without-permit

-How to Schedule
+How to schedule

-Typical inspection sequence: City zoning permit, county permit, county inspections, city footing and foundation location signoffs if applicable, then city certificate of zoning compliance
+Typical sequence: City zoning permit, county permit, county inspections, city footing and foundation location signoffs if applicable, then city certificate of zoning compliance

-Do I need a building permit in Saluda, NC?
+01 Do I need a building permit in Saluda, NC?

 The city zoning permit form covers construction and change-of-use work in city limits and states that applicants are responsible for obtaining applicable county permits.
 For Henderson County parcels, county building permits are required for the building-code-regulated work.

-How much does a building permit cost in Saluda, NC?
+02 How much does a building permit cost in Saluda, NC?

+Building permit fees in Saluda, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $150 (Saluda single-family residential zoning compliance), $75 (county building).
 Fees are calculated as: City zoning fees are flat by application type; county commercial building permit fees are valuation based and county residential permit fees are square-foot or flat based.

-How do I apply for a building permit in Saluda, NC?
+03 How do I apply for a building permit in Saluda, NC?

-1. File the City of Saluda zoning permit application with the city.
+To apply for a building permit in Saluda, NC, follow these steps: 1.
+File the City of Saluda zoning permit application with the city.
 2. Use the city form to identify project details, contractor information, and any land-disturbance or right-of-way requirements.
 3. Obtain the applicable county building permit.
 For Henderson County parcels, submit to Henderson County Permits & Inspections through SmartGov or at the county office.
 4. Post the zoning permit on site and schedule required county inspections in a timely manner.
 5. Obtain the city's final certificate of zoning compliance before occupancy or change in use.

-How do I schedule a building inspection in Saluda, NC?
+04 How do I schedule a building inspection in Saluda, NC?

-Other cities in Henderson County
+Other jurisdictions in Henderson County.

-View all Henderson County jurisdictions →
+All Henderson County jurisdictions →